Supplemental EMDR Therapy

 Office EMDR Lightbar

-By targeting specific symptoms, memories or distressing events, brief adjunctive EMDR can accelerate progress in traditional therapy, help the client and the primary therapist to resolve stuck points, and enrich their ongoing work.
+By targeting specific symptoms, memories or distressing events, EMDR can accelerate progress in traditional therapy, help the client and the primary therapist resolve stuck points, and enrich their ongoing work.

-Adjunctive EMDR therapy may also be needed as a longer-term approach where EMDR is integrated in the ongoing therapy of the client, especially for clients with complex trauma or dissociation.
+If EMDR therapy is needed as a longer-term approach, it is integrated in the ongoing therapy of the client, especially for clients with complex trauma or dissociation.

-To get started, clients are generally referred for adjunctive EMDR therapy by their primary therapist.
-With a release of information in place, the primary therapist reaches out to the EMDR therapist to discuss the referral, to determine if the client is a “good fit” for EMDR and to discuss the roles of the therapists.
+Clients are generally referred by their primary therapist.
+With a release of information in place, the primary therapist reaches out to the EMDR therapist to discuss the referral, to determine if the client is a “good fit” for EMDR, and to discuss the roles of the therapists.
 A consultation call is then set up with the client to further individualize care.

 Good candidates for brief Adjunctive EMDR Therapy are generally individuals who have a good working relationship with their therapist, already have some coping skills and supports in place, and the referring therapist and client have indicated interest and willingness to actively collaborate with the EMDR therapist.
 Besides being open to EMDR therapy an appropriate referral would be a client with a clear identifiable target or stuck point they wish to have addressed or a specific recent event that occurred that is interfering with therapy progress.
 In addition, a good candidate for adjunctive EMDR therapy would have no active substance abuse, self-injury, or safety risks, including unstable living situations.

 Besides determining if the client is a good fit for EMDR it is also important for the therapists to understand their roles.
-The primary therapist will remain a therapist on record and maintain their treatment plan.
+The primary therapist will remain a therapist of record maintaining their treatment plan.
 The primary therapist manages crisis calls or client emergencies.
 The EMDR therapists maintains responsibility for the impact and effectiveness of the EMDR work both in and out of session.
 In addition, active collaboration is a key component of success for the client in this partnership.
 Feedback about EMDR sessions is regularly provided to the primary therapist by the adjunctive EMDR therapist.
-A release of information must be in place for coordination of care during adjunct therapy.
+A release of information must be in place for coordination of care during the course of EMDR therapy.

 **We maintain professional ethics and will only continue to work with the client if they are engaged in therapy with the primary therapist.
-Adjunct therapy is not a transfer of care.**
+Supplmental therapy is not a transfer of care.**

 Adjunctive EMDR Therapy Referral Process